BrianPugh/cyclopts/docs/source/parameter_validators.rst

 ====================
 In CLI applications, users have the freedom to input a wide range of data.
 This flexibility can lead to inputs the application does not expect.
-By coercing the input into a data type (like an :obj:`int`), we are already limiting the input to a certain degree.
+By coercing the input into a data type (like an :obj:`int`), we are already limiting the input to a certain degree (e.g. "foo" cannot be coerced into an integer).
 To further restrict the user input, you can populate the :attr:`~.Parameter.validator` field of :class:`.Parameter`.

 A validator is any callable object (such as a function) that has the signature: